geojeff/busser/README.md

 one of: build, buildrun, buildsave, and buildsaverun.
 Waiter and app-specific configuration is assumed to be in conf/waiter.json, read by nconf.

-Visit localhost:8000/OnePointSeven to get the broken app.
+Visit localhost:8000/OnePointSeven to show the app, which, as of 2012-01-23, will come up with the first window and pane skewed far left, unusable (Ace problems, probably...).

 Contributors
 ============